Full Moon on

 Moon after ascending node

-3 days after ascending node on 30 April 2034 at 02:20 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 14 May 2034 at 10:17 in ♈ Aries.
+3 days after ascending node on 30 April 2034 at 02:20 in ♎ Libra the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 14 May 2034 at 10:17 in ♈ Aries.

 Moon before southern standstill

-10 days since the previous standstill on 22 April 2034 at 20:25 in ♊ Gemini when the Moon has reached North declination of ∠18.212°, the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-18.290° at the point of next southern standstill on 7 May 2034 at 09:07 in ♐ Sagittarius.
+10 days since the last northern standstill on 22 April 2034 at 20:25 in ♊ Gemini when the Moon has reached North declination of ∠18.212° the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-18.290° at the point of next southern standstill on 7 May 2034 at 09:07 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy